-Now, you’re done and can start enjoying Wombat and the blockchain gaming experience.
+Now, you’re done and can start enjoying Wombat and the NFT gaming experience!

-Depending on whether you use Wombat on Android, iOS or via the Chrome browser extension, your experience might differ a bit, but in general you’ll find a list of available apps and games in the Explorer section of the bottom navigation of Wombat (on Chrome click on the Wombat icon in the upper right corner of your browser window and choose “Explore”).
+Depending on whether you use Wombat on Android, iOS or via the Chrome browser extension, your experience might differ a bit, but in general, you’ll find many awesome games to play in the Playground on the Home screen.

-Most of the games will simply open within Wombat or your browser, but some might require you to download a native app, like EOS Knights or EOS Dynasty.
+Most of the games will simply open within Wombat or your browser, but some might require you to download a native app.
 This means that these games are only available on mobile devices, but don’t worry, you can log in with the same social login on different devices and restore your account to keep playing on all your devices.

 Most games and apps will use Wombat directly to log in; however, some of the games (like Prospectors or Upland) might ask you to register with a social account or an email on top of logging in with Wombat.

-Some of you might have heard that playing games, using apps or even sending tokens on the EOS blockchain requires resources like CPU, NET or RAM.
-We want you not to have to worry about these things, which is why we’ve abstracted our resources system for you (Find more information about it here).
-Most of the games within Wombat you’ll be able to play without having to care about resources, at all.
+Some of you might have heard that playing games, using apps or even sending tokens on EOS, WAX and Telos requires resources like CPU, NET or RAM.
+We don’t want you to worry about these things, which is why we cover some of the resources for you (Find more information about it here).
+In most of the games within Wombat, you’ll be able to play without having to care about resources at all.
 Sometimes, however, it might happen that your resources are not enough to do something or you’d like to use more transactions than you get with your free plan.
 This is what Wombat Prime is for — a monthly subscription that comes with a bunch of perks like extra resources for only about 0.99$ a month (depending on your country).
 We’re working hard to add even more value to this subscription, so stay tuned.

-In case you encounter issues with a game or app saying that you don’t have enough resources (be it CPU, NET, or RAM), please retry doing the same thing once or twice before reaching out to us via our Telegram channel.
+In case you encounter issues with a game or app saying that you don’t have enough resources (be it CPU, NET, or RAM), please retry doing the same thing once or twice.
+If you get the same error, please consult with our Help Center.

 If you head over to the Wallet view you can see the tokens that you own (it’s under Tokens on the Chrome extension).

-You can send tokens via the Send button to any other EOS account, including exchanges.
-Choose the token you want to send from the dropdown, type in the receiver account, the amount and the memo.
-The memo is mostly voluntary (leave it blank or type a nice message), except if you send EOS or other tokens to an exchange, where this will be needed in order to have your funds arrive safely.
-In case you’re uncertain, always try with a small amount first and once you know that it arrived safely, make another, bigger transfer.
+You can send tokens to any other EOS, WAX or Telos account or Ethereum address, including exchanges.
+Choose the token you want to send in your Wallet balance, tap/click on the Send button, type in the receiver account, the amount and the memo.
+The memo is mostly voluntary (leave it blank or type a nice message), except if you send tokens to an exchange, where this will be needed in order to have your funds arrive safely.
+In case you’re uncertain, please confirm all the necessary details with the receiver.

-Sending tokens to others via Wombat is a lot of fun, because it’s fast and (for most tokens) free, no matter where you are in the world.
+Sending tokens to others via Wombat is fast and (for most tokens) free, no matter where you are in the world.
 If you’re in the same place, you can also scan the QR code of the other person’s Wombat to prefill the receiver field.

-If you want to receive tokens from other people, or send tokens like EOS or Telos from an exchange like Coinbase to your Wombat wallet, go to your wallet, choose the token you want to receive and hit the Receive button.
-Your account name will be displayed at the very top of the screen.
-Don’t worry if you’re used to Ethereum addresses which look a whole lot different (e.g. 0xd08354542e13E09355f038d6B8bc577093e1007D) — this human-readable account name is all you need to send tokens to your wallet.
+If you want to receive tokens from other people or send tokens from an exchange like Coinbase to your Wombat wallet, go to your Wallet, choose the token you want to receive.
+Your account name or address will be displayed at the very top of the screen.

 In case an exchange asks you to add a memo, feel free to type in anything you want.
-Wombat-created EOS and Telos accounts don’t require any memo when sending tokens to them.
+In Wombat, account names and addresses don’t require any memo when sending tokens to them.

-The EOS and Telos blockchains are really fast and your tokens will appear in Wombat within seconds after the exchange has performed the transaction; however, exchanges might take minutes or hours to actually issue your transaction.
+The direct blockchain transfers are really fast and your tokens will appear in Wombat within seconds after (it might take longer with Ethereum).
+However, exchanges might take minutes or hours to actually execute the transfer.

 Other apps, games and tokens

-If you want to use other games or apps which use the EOS blockchain but you don’t find them in the Explorer, you can use the URL bar in the explorer to open it.
-We generally try to list all apps and games which work really well with Wombat (hence the selection), but there are tons more which might also work.
+If you want to use other games or apps which run on EOS, WAX, Ethereum or Telos but can’t find them in the Explorer, you can use the URL bar in the explorer to open it.
+We generally try to list all apps and games which work really well with Wombat (hence the selection), but there are tons more that might also work.

 In case there are apps or games which you’d like to have listed within Wombat, please reach out to us via our Telegram.